waqasbhatti/astrobase/README.md

   ![Checkplot viewer](astrobase/data/checkplot-viewer.png?raw=true)

+- **[texthatlc](astrobase/texthatlc.py)**: contains a function to read some original HAT text light curves (.epdlc, .tfalc).
+These are produced by the HAT pipeline, are most useful for internal HAT work, and may not contain all measurements from overlapping observations or any object metadata.
+Using the public HAT data server light curves (-hatlc.sqlite.gz, -hatlc.csv.gz) and reading these using [hatlc](astrobase/hatlc.py) is recommended instead.

 - **[timeutils](astrobase/timeutils.py)**: functions for converting from
   Julian dates to Baryocentric Julian dates, and precessing coordinates between equinoxes and due to proper motion; this will automatically download and save